maticzav/swift-graphql/server/README.md

 # Marvel Server

 > This demo server is inspired by GraphQL's StarWars example server.
+It's an aproximation of a real world application, but not as polished.

 The data used in the demo is taken from Marvel's API.